aphrc-dswb/dswb-platform-data-harmonization-wg/models/medicalobservationalstudy_v1.md

 # [MedicalObservationalStudy](https://schema.org/MedicalObservationalStudy)
 > [!NOTE]
-> A schema.org [MedicalObservationalStudy](https://schema.org/MedicalObservationalStudy) has a study design, one or more study subjects and one or more health condition outcomes.
+> A schema.org [MedicalObservationalStudy](https://schema.org/MedicalObservationalStudy) has a study design, two or more study subjects aka "cohorts" and one or more health condition outcomes.
 > With these ingredients a MedicalObservationalStudy is able to describe [Population-Level Estimation](https://ohdsi.github.io/TheBookOfOhdsi/PopulationLevelEstimation.html) much as it is represented and explained in the Book of OHDSI.

 > [!CAUTION]
 > There is one caveat.
 The MedicalObservationalStudy lacks the granularity to describe a population-level estimation study in detail.
 Specifically, it doesn't capture much of the logic that goes into the construction of study subjects and their health outcomes.

+> [!TIP]
-Instead, think of the MedicalObservationalStudy and this template as you complete it as an ***implementation guide***.
+> Instead, think of the MedicalObservationalStudy and this template as you complete it as an ***implementation guide***.
 It will circumscribe the (meta)data you need to perform the study.
 It will guide data preparation.
 As such, it is one of a class of tools that provides a [Bridge2AI](https://commonfund.nih.gov/bridge2ai).

 > [!IMPORTANT]
 > As MedicalObservationalStudy research plans are developed and completed across the several APHRC DSWB GitHub repositories, they will be included in a catalog.
 The catalog will be searchable by keyword and as a knowledge graph.
 ## A. StudyDesign
 > [!TIP]